How Long After Foreclosure Can You Buy a House?

 Conventional Loans, Fannie Mae, Freddie Mac

 If you were using a Fannie Mae or Freddie Mac or some other conventional based loan, it’s going to be about seven years before they are okay with another loan for a mortgage.
+This will help you understand how long after a foreclosure can you buy a house.
 At a bare minimum, you might be looking at a three year waiting period, but they will also typically require more money down as well as proof of extenuating circumstances if you go with the shorter waiting period.

 Extenuating circumstances, as mentioned above, is if there was a one time event that caused you to miss your payments, such as the death of the primary earner in the family.
 They are not going to count something like divorce or simply not being able to sell the property or not having enough equity in the property as acceptable extenuating circumstances.